 We’re back to share a quick and easy window-frosting tutorial as promised last week.
 We knew our basement windows were completely devoid of privacy and therefore could use a bit of cover, but we didn’t want to hang heavy blinds that we kept perpetually closed since that would definitely rob the room of tons of light.
 Enter the idea of window film.
-We actually used it to frost the original master bathroom window after we moved in.
+We actually used it to frost our original bathroom window after we moved in.
 Then we later replaced all of our windows and realized our private backyard didn’t provide a good view of the bathroom since it’s up so high, so we opted not to redo the frosting treatment afterwards.
 But the basement is certainly a lot easier to peer into than the bathroom, so out came the idea of window frosting film again.

 We snagged a roll of it at Home Depot for $18.98 (we needed just one to do both windows and the large pane of glass in the door).
 Oh and the brand was called Gila if that helps anyone.
 We also grabbed a spray bottle of film adhesive along with a a tool kit complete with a squeegie-ish device and a knife to help with the application for seven more bucks.
 So for $26 we added privacy without blocking all the light that filters into the room and makes it feel less cave-like and dungeon-esque.